How Retail Can Grow with Predictive Analytics

 6. Targeted expansion.
 Comprehensive planning is necessary when a brick-and-mortar retailer is considering opening a new location, and predictive analytics can allow a retailer to make planned expansions more likely to succeed.
-A predictive model can use geographic data related to past sales, demand, commercial property values, and other factors to predict future sales and inform an expansion strategy.
+A predictive In the context of machine learning, a model is a specific instance or example of an algorithm that has been created based on a particular… can use geographic data related to past sales, demand, commercial property values, and other factors to predict future sales and inform an expansion strategy.

 These are just a handful of use cases for predictive analytics in the retail industry, and the number of use cases is likely to expand.
 As retailers gain access to more and more data, predictive analytics will help them further boost profit margins through increased sales and greater operational efficiency.

 We’re here to help you and your marketing team take the next steps toward Artificial intelligence (AI) refers to the development of computerized systems that can carry out tasks and perform actions that augment or take the place of… adoption.
 Get in touch for a quick, easy use-case consultation.